temporalio/documentation/docs/java/activities.md

 }
 ```

-When the download is complete, the download service potentially calls back from a different process:
+When the download is complete, the download service potentially can complete the Activity, or fail it
+from a different process, for example:

 ```java
   public <R> void completeActivity(byte[] taskToken, R result) {